uwblueprint/richmond-centre-for-disability/README.md

 ├── public
 │   ├── assets # Assets
 │   └── locales # Translations
-├── tools # Frontend tools
-│   ├── pages # Tools for pages
+├── tools # Tools that are not central to an app module (more frontend-heavy) │   ├── pages # Tools for pages
 │   └── components # Tools for components
 # Misc individual files